Aguinaldo Shrine, Birthplace of the Philippine Independence

 When going home to Imus from the shrine, we noticed a large flag in Barangay Alapan.
 This place is historic as it is in this site where the Filipino flag was first waved on May 28, 1898, just two weeks before the Declaration of Independence (and the date is later on designated as the National Flag Day which is also annually celebrated).
 A marker is placed beside it, as well as a statue that commemorated this historic event.

 “to perpetuate the spirit of the Philippine Revolution of 1896 that put an end to Spanish colonization of the country”

 – Aguinaldo on donating his home to the Philippine government, June 12, 1963

 Contrary to the popular belief, the declaration of independence and the waving of the flag was made not at the balcony but at one of the mansion’s second-floor windows (at the grand hall).
-The closest representation of the event can be seen at the reverse side of the old five-peso bill (where Aguinaldo is portrayed at the obverse side).
+The closest representation of the event can be seen on the reverse side of the old five-peso bill (where Aguinaldo is portrayed on the obverse side).
 The balcony was only added in 1919.

 The Philippine National Anthem was also first played on the grounds of the Mansion by the marching band of the San Francisco de Malabon (now General Trias, Cavite) but as an instrumental music.
 The lyrics were not written until 1899 by Jose Palma.

 Take the Coastal Road/Cavitex and exit at Cavite City.
 Turn right going to Tirona Hi-way.
 The shrine is located along the highway.
 There is a wide parking space nearby.